Bishop Gregory Vaughn Palmer

 Ohio West Area, The United Methodist Church

 Born and reared in Philadelphia, Palmer is a “child of the church,” the son of the Rev. Herbert E. and Mrs. Charlotte Sue Hewitt Palmer.
-Palmer’s father is a retired United Methodist pastor; his mother (now deceased) was a schoolteacher in the Philadelphia Public School system.
-Rev. Herbert Palmer and his wife Peggy reside in Philadelphia.
+Palmer’s father (now deceased) was a retired United Methodist pastor; his mother (now deceased) was a schoolteacher in the Philadelphia Public School system.

-Bishop Palmer received his undergraduate degree from George Washington University in Washington , D.C., and the Master of Divinity degree from Duke University Divinity School, Durham, North Carolina.
-Baldwin-Wallace College, Iowa Wesleyan College, Simpson College, Hood Theological Seminary and Garrett-Evangelical Theological Seminary awarded him honorary degrees.
+Bishop Palmer received his undergraduate degree from George Washington University in Washington, D.C., and the Master of Divinity degree from Duke University Divinity School, Durham, North Carolina.
+Baldwin-Wallace College, Iowa Wesleyan College, Simpson College, Hood Theological Seminary and Garrett-Evangelical Theological Seminary and United Theological Seminary have awarded him honorary degrees.

 He was ordained a deacon and elected a probationary member in the Eastern Pennsylvania Annual Conference in 1977.
 In 1981, he was elected into full membership and ordained an elder in the East Ohio Annual Conference.